 `12.
 The Steerage, Alfred Stieglitz, 1907.

-This scene marked a new feature of photography – to be an independent form of art, not the way to substitute the painting.
+This scene marked a new photography feature – to be an independent form of art, not the way to substitute the painting.
 Lately, Alfred Stieglitz wrote, “I saw shapes related to each other.
 I was inspired by a picture of shapes and underlying that the feeling I had about life”, describing this moment, and Picasso admitted that “This photographer is working in the same spirit as I am” when he saw The Steerage, which delivered the atmosphere of that time.

 Interesting fact: Alfred Stieglitz was a wealthy man, and he traveled with a first-class during ‘The Steerage’ voyage.
 While he was exploring ‘the screaming social inequality on the ship,’ a sailor-guard escorted him.